HPSCIL/WPGNN-STVF/ReadMe.md

-# A wind physics informed neural network with spatial-temporal-variable fusion for predicting multiple air pollutants
+# A wind physics guided neural network with spatial-temporal-variable fusion for predicting multiple air pollutants